 Kow The Scope’s Eye Relief

-The distance between the lens of a scope and the tip of your eye is called eye relief.
+The distance between the lens of the scope and the tip of your eye is called eye relief.
 This distance is incredibly important.
 However, it is often ignored.
-A short eye relief can lead to a distorted or blurry image quality.
+Short eye relief can lead to distorted or blurry image quality.

-For .270 Rifle Scope, The quality of the lenses Is Crucial
+For the .270 Rifle Scope, The quality of the lenses Is Crucial